Morteza Motahhari: Assassination and legacy

 On 1 May 1979, Morteza Motahhari was gunned down in Tehran after leaving a late meeting at the house of Yadollah Sahabi.
 The Forqan Group claimed responsibility for the assassination.
 The alleged assassin was the group's founder, Akbar Goudarzi.

-Teachers' Day (Motahrai's death)
+Teachers' Day (Motahhari's death)

-On the occasions of Morteza Motahari's death (assassinated by Forqan Group), 12-Ordibehesht (the second month of the Solar Hijri calendar) has been named at the calendar of Islamic Republic of Iran as "Teachers' Day".
+On the occasions of Motahhari's death, 12-Ordibehesht (the second month of the Solar Hijri calendar) has been named at the calendar of Islamic Republic of Iran as "Teachers' Day".
 An honoring of "Teachers' Day" is held annually in Iran for a week.

 Museum

 In 1946, due to the establishment of Hosseinieh Ershad and with the insistence of his friends to get closer to Hosseinieh, he moved to Dolat Street, Gholhak neighborhood.
 During his 9 years of residence in this house (from 1946 to 1955), which had the longest time compared to the rest of his years of residence in Tehran, he wrote most of his works in this house.
 The house is built on two floors, on the first floor of which are the manuscripts and personal belongings of Shahid Motahari and on the second floor are the books of that martyr.
 The Shahid Motahari Museum was established in 2007.
 Identifying, collecting, organizing, introducing and preserving the works of the master is one of the main goals of becoming a museum of this historical house.
 Providing a suitable space and environment for researchers who intend to study the works of Master Motahhari has also been one of the reasons for reading the second floor of this house.
 Holding seminars and meetings on the subject of the master's works is one of the most important group programs of this museum house, which is held several times during the year.